saschakiefer/generator-openui5/README.md

 $ yo openui5:facelessComponent
 ```

-Add a build workflow using Grunt to an existin application:
+Add a build workflow using Grunt to an existing application:
 ```
 $ yo openui5:build
 ```